johngolt/gitln/markdown/panda.md

 ###### Concatenating objects

 The `concat()` function does all of the heavy lifting of performing concatenation operations along an axis while performing optional set logic (union or intersection) of the indexes (if any) on the other axes.
-Note that I say “if any” because there is only a single possible axis of concatenation for Series.
+Note that “if any” because there is only a single possible axis of concatenation for Series.

 ```python
  result = pd.concat(frames, keys=['x', 'y', 'z'])